ASCoR McQuail Award

 The ASCoR Denis McQuail Award was established in honor of Denis McQuail, and is awarded each year to the best article advancing communication theory published in a peer-reviewed journal in the previous year.

-Denis McQuail is one of the most famous scholars in the field of Communication Science.
+Denis McQuail was one of the most famous scholars in the field of Communication Science.
 Tens of thousands of communication students have been brought up with McQuail's Mass Communication Theory, now in its sixth edition and an international bestseller.
-Denis McQuail held the chair in General Communication Science at the University of Amsterdam from 1977 until 1997, and has been an Honorary Fellow of ASCoR untill 2017.
+Denis McQuail held the chair in General Communication Science at the University of Amsterdam from 1977 until 1997, and was an Honorary Fellow of ASCoR until his death in 2017.

 Prof. Zheng Joyce Wang won the award with her article:

 - Wang, Z, Irwin, M, Cooper, C, & Srivastava J. (2015) Multidimensions of media multitasking and adaptive media selection.
 Human Communication Research 41, 102-127.
 DOI:10.1111/hcre.12042